sergezolo/alcohol-ok/README.md

 ## Overview

-alcoholOK is a web application created with a Ruby on Rails for Bartenders and Alcohol Enthusiasts!
+alcoholOK is a web application created with Ruby on Rails for Bartenders and Alcohol Enthusiasts!

-All user have an access to Cocktail recipes, where they can search them by name or ingredients.
+All users have an access to Cocktail recipes, where they can search them by name or ingredients.

-Registered user can create their own Cocktails and share them with the World!
+Registered users can create their own Cocktails and share them with the World!

 PS.
 Remember that responsible drinking of alcohol in small amounts makes you an alcoholOK.